 Capital Appreciation Bonds (CAB's) are deep discount bonds that pay investors the face value of the bond upon maturing.
-CAB's are primary used is to better match a project's cash flow to the bond's debt service.
-However the City has not used this form of debt financing in the past as capital appreciation or to improve the marketability of the bonds, which allow the Issuer to defer payment of interest until redemption, would sell at yields higher than those for current interest bonds with similar maturities.
-The City's use of Capital Appreciation Bonds may be a market driven decision as determined by the City Controller and Financial Advisor.
+CAB's are primary used to better match a project's cash flow to the bond's debt service.
+The City has used this form of debt financing at one time in the past.
+Capital Appreciation Bonds, which allow the Issuer to defer payment of interest until redemption, typically sell at yields higher than those for current interest bonds with similar maturities.
+The City more than likely will continue to seek alternative financing options.